GRI 303-1 (2018) 303-2 (2018)

-Wastewater Reverse Omission (WWRO)
+Wastewater Reverse Osmosis (WWRO)

 GC is strictly obliged to monitor its liquid discharges to maintain water quality at all production processes though the establishment and application of environmental policies and plans, namely QSHEB policy throughout the company to drive the environmental performance.
 We measure our quality of water discharges by complying with governmental environmental agencies and other international standards and obligations, such as Enhancement and Conservation of National Environmental Quality Act B.E.
 2535.
 The Wastewater Discharge Requirements into the Central Wastewater Treatment System in Industrial Estates of Industrial Estate Authority of Thailand (IEAT) are also solely incorporated in the identification and measurement of pollutants.
 GC is aware of the impact of water discharges to the environment, so currently, the contaminated water was treated in the wastewater treatment to ensure the quality is always within effluent standard, the general effluent monitoring parameters are pH, temperature, COD, BOD, Total suspended solids (TSS), Oil and grease.
-In 2020, there was no such cases of water effluent that is below standard requirements reported.
+In 2022, there was no such cases of water effluent that is below standard requirements reported.